 MVBs are not suitable for use with dimming thermostats.

 Fluorescent Linear Tube (Strip Light)

 These provide similar amounts of UVB to the equivalent of a shaded area in the desert.
 These come in various sizes and with varying UVB outputs expressed as a percentage.
-Generally speaking a bearded dragon vivarium should be almost fully covered by the tube, providing shady levels of UVB throughout the tank.
-This means if your tank is 4ft long, you want to find a tube that is roughly the full length of the tank.
-A 5ft vivarium therefore will tend to require a longer tube.
+Generally speaking a bearded dragon vivarium should be at least three quarters the length of the vivarium.
+This means that for a tank that is 4 feet in length, you’ll need a UVB fluorescent tube that is at least 3 feet ( 36 inches ) in length.
+It should be positioned towards the basking end.

 The higher the percentage the better for a bearded dragon enclosure.
 The UVB output is expressed as a percentage and common values are 8, 10 and 12 percent.
 The 12 percent rated tubes will put out more UVB than the 8 and is the recommended value for bearded dragons.
 This is due to the fact that, as mentioned above, bearded dragons have evolved to require a lot of UVB.